thomascgray/rpg-whiteboard-solidjs/README.md

   - on mouse move, directly modify CSS styles
   - on mouse up, grab the newly modified CSS styles and put them back into state

-  this gives the effect of everything working smoothly. when you let go of the mouse, nothing changes, but under the hood everything takes a split second to re-render because we update the state; but because we were directly changing CSS on the mouse move, from the users POV nothing changes
+So in plain terms: when you let go of the mouse, nothing changes _visually_, but under the hood everything takes a split second to re-render because we update the state; but because we were directly changing CSS on the mouse move, from the users POV nothing changes.

 General app architecture